We are always looking to innovate and make our services better, so our APIs and features may change over time.

 - Maintained: Critical bug and security fixes may be introduced as patch releases.

 Alpha and Beta releases of Flex UI are considered pre-GA, and we exclude these from ongoing support whenever a new version is released.
-Pre-GA versions move straight from Supported to Expired when a new version is released.
+Pre-GA versions move straight from Supported to End-of-life when a new version is released.

 We support the latest minor release version from the most recent major release and actively maintain the previous minor release for an additional 6 months from the latest minor version’s release.